Dnisde/StockPrices-TimeSeries-Prediction/Readme.md

   - Fill the file_path with the absolute path of file *Amazon*, which is under /DataSource.
   - Run the blocks in sequence.

-  Note: In SVM and KRR part, the model parameters have been tuned and pre-set, if you want to tune the parameters by yourself, you can change the `grid_svr` and `grid_krr` to `GridSearchCV`， and the range of tuned parameters can be changed in C_svr, gamma_svr, alpha_krr and gamma_krr.
+  Note: In SVM and KRR parts, the model parameters have been tuned and pre-set, if you want to tune the parameters by yourself, you can change the `grid_svr` and `grid_krr` to `GridSearchCV`， and the range of tuned parameters can be changed in C_svr, gamma_svr, alpha_krr and gamma_krr.

   ```python
   # SVM